Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 The Real Decision: Simplicity vs. Wealth Building

-Both SEP and Solo 401(k) can be opened.
-Contributions can be made until April 15 (or October 15 with tax extension for SEP).
-You have maximum time to fund the plan before tax filing.
+Both SEP and solo 401(k) can be opened.
+Contributions can be made until your filing deadline, including extensions.
+You have maximum time to plan and fund before tax season gets busy.

 Still plenty of time.
-You can open either plan and make contributions before April 15 deadline for filing.
+You can open either plan and fund it before your filing deadline.

 Frequently Asked Questions